-Student regent with term to expire May 31, 2017
+Student Regent with term to expire May 31, 2018

-Varun P. Joseph, The University of Texas Health Science Center, San Antonio
+Jaciel Castro, The University of Texas at San Antonio

 Each Regent's term expires when a successor has been appointed and qualified and has taken the oath of office.
 The Student Regent serves a one-year term.